-In terms of the proposed development, several risks during the construction and operational phase of the development were identified.
-The potential impacts identified and environmental significance for the construction and operational phase are listed in Table 6-7 and Table 6-8.
+In terms of the proposed development, several risks during the construction and operational phase were identified.
+The potential impacts identified and environmental significance for the construction and operational phase are listed in Table 6-8 and Table 6-9.
 Closure phase risk will highly likely be similar to that of the construction phase.